TomasKovyKovacik/B-OOP-2022-StreleneKacky/README.md

 Ducks are swimming peacefully in a pond.
 They have no idea that there are hunters nearby, and the hunters won't stop shooting until all the ducks are dead.
 Each of the hunters must protect some of the ducks and their goald is to shoot all the ducks of the other hunters.

 ## Goal of the game
 Protect your own ducks and try to kill the ducks of the other players.
-The player who has the only surviving ducks wins (for simplification, each player has 5 lives at the start of the game and they will losse a life whenever one of their ducks dies).
+The player who has the only surviving ducks wins (for simplification, each player has 5 lives at the start of the game and they will lose a life whenever one of their ducks dies).

 ## Cards
 * 5 Ducks for each player